 The good investment guide

-Citywire Selection is our guide to the best investments around.
-Whether you're investing in an ISA or a pension, saving for the short term or long term, we'll help you make the most of your money.Find out more about how (and why) to use Citywire Selection.
+Citywire Selection is our narrowed down list of investment funds which we think are worth highlighting.
+Whether you're investing in an ISA or a pension, saving for the short term or long term, these funds are worth considering.Find out more about how (and why) to use Citywire Selection.

 Articles featuring Citywire Selection funds, or the people who manage them

 Stock markets and FTSE 100 surge as centrist Emmanuel Macron wins first round of voting in French presidential elections.

 Citywire AAA-rated David Coombs, manager of the Rathbone Multi-Asset Portfolio funds, is worried about inflation in the UK and Europe.

 Neil Woodford's new higher-yielding income fund proves popular, but doesn't raise as much as his other funds.